-Internally displaced persons, Afghanistan, receive help at an Order outpatient clinic REFUGEES / INTERNALLY DISPLACED PERSONS Since March 2002, a medical team from the German Association has been providing medical care to thousands of refugees at a camp near Heart, in Afghanistan.
+Internally displaced persons, Afghanistan, receive help at an Order outpatient clinic

+REFUGEES / INTERNALLY DISPLACED PERSONS

+For more than three years now, a medical team from the German Association has been providing medical care to thousands of refugees at a camp near Heart, in Afghanistan.
 With the help of an interpreter, midwife and local staff they are running a hospital for people displaced by war and drought from their villages in the rural provinces of Badghis and Ghor.
 Meanwhile, other members of the German Association's staff evaluated the possibility of a comprehensive repatriation programme for Afghan refugees.
 This subsequently focused on enabling families in the Moghor district to return to their homes and included the construction of schools and health centres for those who had returned.

 In Lithuania, volunteers from the Order gave support to refugees and provided assistance to the children of deportees from Siberia.

 The Order's Embassy in Macedonia supplied medicines, bandages and blankets to refugees during the Kosovo crisis.
-The Order's Associations in Germany and France supplied food and equipment which were distributed in conjunction with staff from the Emergency Corps of the Order of Malta.
+The Order's Associations in Germany and France supplied food and equipment which were distributed in conjunction with staff from Malteser International.

 Since then, the German Association has launched a unique income-generation programme providing interest-free credit to allow new small businesses to be established.

-SUPPORT TO UNITED NATIONS PEACEKEEPING MISSIONS Afghanistan:
+SUPPORT TO UNITED NATIONS PEACEKEEPING MISSIONS